andalanaldi/week-1-andalanaldi/README.md

 ![Aldi's Profile Picture](https://pbs.twimg.com/profile_images/1010774476185718785/fDrXMwWu_400x400.jpg)

-Here are the HTML and Javascript sample which are used in this profile site.
+Here are the HTML and Javascript samples which are used in this profile site.

 ```html
 <h1 class="h1-style">Hello Multiverse !
 This is Aldi</h1>